yamdbf/core/README.md

 >Use `npm install --save zajrik/yamdbf` to install from GitHub.
 This requires `git` to be installed and in your PATH, and also requires > Node 8.0.0 to run.

+>**Warning:** NPM 5.3.0 breaks YAMDBF post-install compiling for some reason.
+Just to be safe, install 5.0.3 with `npm i -g npm@5.0.3` as this version is confirmed to work with YAMDBF

 >Documentation for the master branch can be found [here](https://yamdbf.js.org/indev).

 ## Features